nhantien/fast-api-container-demo/doc/blog.md

 ### Explanations

 1. `FROM --platform=linux/amd64 python:slim`:
 A Dockerfile always starts with a `FROM` instruction, which tells Docker the base container image that your image is building on top.
 This is due to the fact that the Docker container utilized something called **layers**.
 Every instruction after `FROM` (`WORKDIR`, `COPY`, etc) creates new layers on top of the previous layers.
 Imagine a stack where the bottom-most is the `FROM` instruction.
 This allows Docker to cache existing layers and prevents you from building a brand new image every single time you make a tiny change.
 If you change an instruction, then it and every instruction downstream (below) have to be re-executed (thus those layers are rebuilt), which will take A LOT OF TIME.
-Consequently, if you already built the image from the Dockerfile and immediately rebuilt, nothing will be executed because all of those instructions are unchanged (assuming the instructions in the Dockerfile are unchanged).
+Consequently, if you already built the image from the Dockerfile and immediately rebuilt it, nothing will be executed because all of those instructions are unchanged (assuming the instructions in the Dockerfile are unchanged).
 Here, `python:slim` is pointing to a specific Docker official base image for Python with the tag `slim`.
 The indicator `--platform=linux/amd64` means that the docker image being built is intended to be run on a Linux machine.
 However, I personally run it fine on my Macbook.
 If you're on Windows and find yourself running into trouble, try getting rid of that indicator and rebuild your image.

 2. `WORKDIR /usr/src/app`:
 This is equivalent to a `cd` command in Bash.
 It basically says to navigate to a directory `/usr/src/app`.
 If that directory does not exist inside the container, it will be created.
 Then it sets the current working directory inside the container to be that directory.